Kong/docs.konghq.com/src/mesh/installation/ecs.md

 It must always have the `kuma.io/type` tag set to either `"dataplane"`, `"ingress"`, or `"egress"`.

-If it's a `"dataplane"` type then it must also have the `kuma.io/mesh` tag set.
+If it's a `"dataplane"` type, then it must also have the `kuma.io/mesh` tag set.
-Additionally, it can have the `kuma.io/service` tag set to further restrict its identity.
+Additionally, you can set the `kuma.io/service` tag to further restrict its identity.

 ### Sidecar